francescomontagna/academic-website/content/authors/admin/_index.md

 Hi there!
 I am Francesco Montagna, I am a research scientist in applied AI at [LINKS Foundation](https://linksfoundation.com/en/) in Turin.

-My interests span from research in theoretical machine learning to its real world applications.
-I am interested in a research career in Neuroscience, epsecially about its interplay with artificial intelligence.
-I am also a former member of [MALTO](https://malto.netlify.app/), Machine Learning at PoliTo team.
+I am broadly interested to machine laerning theory and application, with particular focus on causality and reinforcement learning.
+I am also passionate about physics, in particular quantum computing which has been the topic of my master thesis.
+Currently looking for a PhD position oin neuroscience/machine learning field.
+I am a member of [MALTO](https://malto.netlify.app/), Machine Learning at PoliTo team.